NTIA/Preselector/README.md

 ```
 #WebRelayPreselector Configuration
-The WebRelayPreselector requires a [SigMF metadata file](https://Github.com/NTIA/sigmf-ns-ntia) that describes the Sensor preselector and a config file to describe the x310 settings for the rf paths specified in the
+The WebRelayPreselector requires a [sigmf-ns-ntia metadata file](https://Github.com/NTIA/sigmf-ns-ntia) that describes the Sensor preselector and a config file to describe the x310 settings for the rf paths specified in the
 metadata and for any other desired sources.
 Below is an example config file for the WebRelayPreselector to describe how it works:
 ```
 {